KxSystems/docs/docs/cloud/gcpm/architecture.md

 Usually, the secondary will run on separate infrastructure, with a separate file system, and save the data to a secondary database directory, separate from the primary.
 In this way, if the primary system or underlying infrastructure goes offline, the secondary would be able to take over completely.

-The usual strategy for failover is to have a complete mirror of the production system (feed handler, Tickerplant, and real-time subscriber), and when any critical process goes down, the secondary is able to take over.
+The usual strategy for failover is to have a complete mirror of the production system (feed handler, tickerplant, and realtime subscriber), and when any critical process goes down, the secondary is able to take over.
 Switching from production to disaster recovery systems can be implemented seamlessly using kdb+ inter process communication.

 :fontawesome-regular-map:
 [Disaster-recovery planning for kdb+tick systems](../../wp/disaster-recovery/index.md)